AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/password-protect.md

 * **Legal**

-  Protecting PDFs ensures confidential contracts, case files, and client communications can only be accessed by authorized parties, reducing compliance and privacy risks.
+  Protecting PDFs ensures that confidential contracts, case files, and client communications are only accessed by authorized parties, reducing compliance and privacy risks.

 * **Sales**

-  Protecting proposals, pricing sheets, and partner agreements ensures competitors or unauthorized stakeholders can't access strategic information.
+  Protecting proposals, pricing sheets, and partner agreements ensures that competitors or unauthorized stakeholders can't access strategic information.

 * **HR**